Jennifer Kerr

 Off

-Jennifer Kerr, University Teacher in the School of Architecture, Faculty of Arts and Humanities.
+Jennifer Kerr, University Teacher in the School of Architecture and Landscape (previously School of Architecture), Faculty of Social Sciences.

 Jennifer came into architecture having worked in various sectors including manufacturing, data analysis and finance.
 She went on to combine her passion for design with teaching to become a University teacher.